FreshAlacrity/macropad/README.md

 - [ ] find the repo for the little ASCII python pet
     - [ ] see if we can render the cute faces to the OLED
 - [ ] attach second OLED (can those be chained with other STEMMA QT boards?)
+- [ ] split key functions and mapping from those to key names into a separate file